Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 at the moment.

-### 1.2 Install a decent web browser (for all users)
+### 1.4 Install a decent web browser (for all users)

 E.g. Google Chrome or Firefox.

-Known problem: There are some "file association" problems on Windows Server 2022 Datacenter when running `R CMD check` on packages that contain calls to browseURL() in their examples.
+Known problem: There are some "file association" problems observed on some versions of Windows Server when running `R CMD check` on packages that contain calls to `browseURL()` in their examples.
 For example running `R CMD check` on BiocDockerManager or tRNAdbImport produces:

     > BiocDockerManager::help()